Come and be part of a global voice for wild plants and fungi

 Knowing where waxcaps and other grassland fungi are thriving helps us pinpoint where fragments of ancient meadows survive, so we can protect them for the future.

-These opportunities will give you the confidence to get out there and take part in Waxcap Watch and will cover:
+This online webinar will give you the confidence to get out there and take part in Waxcap Watch.
+As well as success stories from the past 5 years of surveys, it will cover:

 Get familiar with ferns!
 Develop the skills you need to identify woodland ferns and learn more about the history of ferns and their cultural significance in this e-learning course.

 Fungi form an important part of grasslands in the UK.
 With lyrical names like Ballerina waxcap, and Violet coral, these fungi are one of the most colourful and charismatic groups of fungi to learn to identify.
-On this course you will find out what these vibrant indicators can tell us about the health of a grassland, and how grasslands can be managed sympathetically to protect this globally important group of fungi.
+These flexible, accessible courses are open to everyone.
+You’ll deepen your knowledge and gain practical skills to support conservation efforts in your local area and beyond.

 Here’s a roundup of some of our featured projects all of which involve volunteers, or will be involving volunteers in the future.
 This section will be added to over time as we shine the spotlight on our different projects.
 Be sure to check back in to keep an eye on the variety of different ways volunteers are working with us.